ale-mazz/ale-mazz/README.md

 Hi!
 My name is Alessandro Mazzon
 =========================================================================================================================================

-I am a Software Engineer at @desmos-labs, a videogames enthusiast & a passionate pc builder
+I am a Software Engineer at @desmos-labs, a videogames enthusiast & a passionate PC builder

 * 🌍  I'm based in Italy
-* 🚀  I'm currently working on [Bondscape](https://bondscape.desmos.network)
+* 🚀  I'm currently working on [Bondscape](https://bondscape.desmos.network) and [Mooncake](https://mooncake.space/)

-* 🧠  I'm learning NextJS

 ### Socials